IGNITOR: 2010

 The goal to produce meaningful fusion reactors in a reasonable time leads to pursuing the achievement of ignition conditions in the near term in order to understand the plasma physical regimes needed for a net power producing reactor.
 In addition, an objective other than ignition that can be envisioned for the relatively near term is that of high flux neutron sources for material testing involving compact, high density fusion machines.
 This has been one of the incentives that have led the Ignitor Project to adopt magnesium diboride (MgB2) superconducting cables in the machine design, a first in fusion research.
-Accordingly, the largest coils (about 5 m diameter) of the machine will be made entirely of MgB2 cables.
+Accordingly, the largest coils (about 5m diameter) of the machine will be made entirely of MgB2 cables.

 In the context of the Italy-Russia summit meeting held in Milan on 26 April 2010 the agreement to proceed with the proposed joint Ignitor programme has been signed.
 The participants, from the Russian side, have included the Prime Minister Vladimir Putin, the Deputy Prime Minister Igor Sechin, the Energy Minister Sergei Shmatko, and the Vice Minister of Education and Research Sergey Mazurenko.
 Participants from the Italian side have included Prime Minister Silvio Berlusconi, the Foreign Affairs Advisor to the Prime Minister Valentino Valentini (who had a key role in forging the agreement on the Ignitor programme), and the Minister of Education and Research Mariastella Gelmini who, together with Sergey Mazurenko, signed the agreement in the presence of the two Prime Ministers.

 After 2010

 In 2013, new developments and issues for the Ignitor experiment were published.
 The Ignitor project Conceptual Design Report was prepared by a joint Russian-Italian working group in 2015.
 A 2015 study reports the advances made in different areas of the physics and technology that are relevant to the Ignitor project.

 A safety analysis study for Ignitor at the TRINITI site was published in 2017.

 A risks analysis of the project realization phase was published in 2017.

 An informal exchange meeting took place in 2017.

 The fuel cycle concept was presented in 2020.

 In 2022 the field-coil design was revised.

-Progress on construction

-Some full size prototype components have been built in Italy.

-As of 2018, construction of Ignitor in Russia has not commenced.